gambit0070/Data-Warehouse/Report/Report.md

 - **Day of Week**: Indicates if the crash occurred on a weekday or weekend.
 (Note: 'Weekday' refers to Monday 6am through Friday 5:59pm)
 - **Time of Day**: Indicates if the crash occurred during the day or night.
 (Note: 'Day' refers to 6am through 5:59pm)

-Upon reviewing the data, we can identify several business questions that our data warehouse could help address.
+Upon reviewing the data, we can identify several business questions that our data warehouse could help answer.
 For example:

 1. What is the total number of road fatalities by state and year?
 2. How many road crashes involving heavy vehicles occurred during the day and night across each state?